library(kableExtra)

 library(viridis)

-The Canadian Energy Regulator produces pipeline profiles for the largest oil and gas pipelines in Canada, and also tracks other export-related data.
+Let’s start with the pipelines that transport some of those exports.
+The Canada Energy Regulator produces pipeline profiles for the largest oil and gas pipelines in Canada, and also tracks other export-related data.
 The pipeline throughput and capacity data are available here.
 Crude oil export data sets are available here, while gas trade data are available here.

 The US EIA also tracks crude oil imports from Canada and elsewhere, and often provides much more detail than the Canadian export data.
 Unfortunately, their new Application Programming Interface (API) is very cumbersome and so I’ve skipped teaching you that step and downloaded some data from their API for you to use for this assignment.